heliaxdev/juvix/README.md

 ## Caveats

-Juvix is an experimental project to investigate the feasibility of dependently-typed smart contract programming.
+Juvix is an experimental research project to investigate the feasibility of dependently-typed smart contract programming.

 Do not expect API stability.
 Expect bugs.
 No warranty is provided or implied.